 - Breeding English Setters: Evolution Of Head & Neck Standards

-I first started my Pilsdon Kennels in 1970, when I was able for the first time to care, and have time for a dog of my own.
+I first started my Pilsdon Kennels in 1970, when I was able for the first time to care for and have time for a dog of my own.
 I had always had a soft spot for setters, but it was an English Setter which I named Rosco, who chose me.
-I had no intention of breeding or showing at this stage, but just owning a well bred pet.
+I had no intention of breeding or showing at this stage, but just owning a well-bred pet.
 I viewed a locally bred litter and this bundle of grey fluff picked me.

-There are two distinct types of English Setters, the Llewellyn (working type) which are agile, finer built and quick brained, and the Llewellyn (show or bench type) which are heavier and appear more dim witted, which is a cover for being wilful and independent.
+There are two distinct types of English Setters, the Llewellyn (working type) which are agile, finer built, and quick brained, and the Llewellyn (show or bench type) which are heavier and appear more dim-witted, which is a cover for being willful and independent.
 Both have the most wonderful temperament and are full of beauty and grace and are a pleasure to own English Setters are not an easy breed to handle and train.
 They know just what you want them to do but will do it in their own time, which can be infuriating and frustrating.
-They require plenty of exercise and grooming to keep them fit and their coat tangle free.
+They require plenty of exercise and grooming to keep them fit and their coat tangle-free.

 Over the years I have bred several litters and made up a champion and CC and Reserve CC winners and all my breeding stock have attained their Stud Book numbers which is what I aim for, as I have been unable to campaign my dogs far from home.
 I have studied pedigrees and conformation, health and welfare, and hope to have produced sound, fit for purpose, dogs.